Home > Profiles > Focus > Environment - ISO 14001 revision

 The revision timeline is provided for information only.
 It is aligned with the steps involved in drafting an international standard .
 It may change based on the discussions held between the Member States participating in the work of ISO/TC 207/SC 1/WG5.

-Organizations will have 2 to 3 years (exact timeframe to be specified in 2014) to make the transition to ISO 14001:2015 certification.
-ISO 14001:2004 certificates will be valid until the end of the transition period.
-Note that a company that is undergoing ISO 14001:2004 follow-up may anticipate updating to the 2015 version during the transition period.
+Organizations will have a 3-year period in which to migrate to ISO 14001:2015 certification.
+ISO 14001:2004 certificates will be valid up until the end of the transition period.

 To ensure that you are fully prepared, the AFNOR Group will be assisting you throughout the upgrading of your management system: training, expert advice, assessment visit, documentation and so on.